So, what’s your type? No, we’re not asking about your romantic life… we’re asking about your skin type.

 Dry is also often dehydrated as well, meaning it’s lacking water.
 Restoring hydration to your skin is just as important.
 Look for hydrating serums and moisturizers, like our H2 Oh Yeah hydrating moisturizer, that do both.

 What ingredients should dry skin types look for?

-- Tocopherol (Vitamin E) - Not only does vitamin E contain antioxidants that will help protect delicate, dry skin from environmental stressors, it really adds moisture to your skin.
+- Tocopherol (Vitamin E) contains antioxidants that will help protect your skin; it is also known to help soothe and moisturize your skin.

 Oily Skin Types

 Oily skin is skin that produces an excess of sebum, which is an oil produced by the body naturally.
 The good news is that oily skin is usually less prone to fine lines and wrinkles.
 However, the excess oil produced by oily skin can often clog pores, cause irritation, and unwanted shine.